First 5 Santa Cruz County: Triple P

 The Results

 The funding partners launched Triple P in November 2009, just four months after deciding to bring the program to Santa Cruz County.
 By the end of January 2011, approximately 350 parents had received Triple P services from one of the 83 accredited practitioners in the 21 organizations offering Triple P services.
-These figures will continue to increase as the Triple P system of services expands.
+These figures continued to increase as the Triple P system of services expanded.

 parents have benefitted from the Triple P program